Power Down: Your Guide to Staying Safe When the Lights Go Out

 Beyond the Generator: General Power Outage Precautions

-While safety during generator use is paramount, don’t forget additional precautions while the power is out:
+While safe use of generators is important; don’t forget additional precautions while the power is out:

 • Fire Safety: Use flashlights or battery-powered lamps instead of candles.
 Keep fire extinguishers close at hand.